Skip navigation

 Before submitting an article, authors are required to read the general terms and conditions.

-The Cambridge Education Research e-Journal (CERJ) is welcoming submissions for Volume 10!
+The Cambridge Education Research e-Journal (CERJ) is excited to announce the call for submissions for Volume 11!
 CERJ publishes rigorous education research and welcomes submissions from all regions of the world.
-Authors do not need to be affiliated with Cambridge or any academic institution to submit to CERJ.
+Authors do not need to be affiliated with Cambridge to submit to CERJ.
+We encourage submissions from educators in K-12 schools and professionals from educational departments!
+The deadline for submissions is April 30, 2024.

-CERJ encourages submissions from first-time authors and early career researchers.
-The CERJ editorial board provides support to first-time authors, including an information session on the publication process, and support in developing their full submissions.
+CERJ actively encourages submissions from first-time authors and early career researchers.
+Our editorial board provides support, including an information session on the publication process and assistance in developing full submissions.
+We aim to represent a variety of voices and welcome submissions from graduate or doctoral students, postdoctoral researchers, and educational practitioners, both within the University of Cambridge and beyond.

 Types of papers accepted